Supported Sets -- A New Foundation For Nominal Sets And Automata: Supported Sets

 The intuition for supported sets comes from the least finite support map $\supp{}$ of nominal sets.
 Hence, in a supported set $X$, the map $\s{X}(x)$ tells which atoms are carried by $x\in X$, but we can not permute or rename them in general.

-The main intuition for the morphisms in supported sets comes from the property of equivariant maps that they possibly forget about atoms in the support, but they can never introduce new atoms (\autoref{equivSupport}).
-This observation becomes the defining property in the definition of supported maps.
+The definition of the morphisms in supported sets comes from the property of equivariant maps: they possibly forget about atoms in the support, but they can never introduce new atoms (\autoref{equivSupport}).
+This observation becomes the defining property of supported maps.